lorcan2440/lorcan2440.github.io/content/post/origin-of-life-research/index.md

 a random pool of oligomers**](https://pubs.rsc.org/en/content/articlelanding/2023/sc/d3sc01940c)'. *Chemical Science*, 14, pp.7656-7664. doi:10.1039/D3SC01940C.

 >Out of a random pool of 20-mer oligonucleotides (total of 10^12 possible sequences), in the presence of phosphate (which formed a bond at the 2' and 3' positions) and 100 mM MgCl$_2$, a sequence was found that permitted self-replication by template-directed ligation.
 The found RNA has a stem-loop secondary structure and contains a mixture of 2'-5' and 3'-5' linkages.

+\[G13\] Rufo, C. M. *et al*.
+(2014). '[**Short peptides self-assemble to produce catalytic amyloids**](https://www.nature.com/articles/nchem.1894)'. *Nature Chemistry*, 6, pp.303-309. doi:10.1038/nchem.1894.

+> Several 7-mer oligopeptides were found to form a β-strands, in particular those with alternating hydrophilic-hydrophobic primary structure (e.g. LKLKLKL, L: leucine, K: lysine, with many others).
+When positions 2 and 4 were replaced with histidine (H), the β-strand structure was retained, and some of these peptides self-assembled into an amyloid fibril structure with β-pleated sheets, and exhibited catalytic activity for the hydrolysis of p-nitrophenyl acetate (pNPA) in the presence of Zn(II) ions.
+These peptides work by binding Zn(II) ions with the histidine residue side chains, a motif found in many extant hydrolase enzymes.
+The sequence IHIHIQI was especially effective, with $ \frac{k_{cat}}{K_m} = 360 \ M^{-1} \ s^{-1} $ at pH 10.3.

 ---